 One such place was a mountain near the Sea of Galilee.
 It was there — about a two-hour hike — where Jesus often withdrew to pray.

 By the time that I made it to the top, I was completely exhausted and drenched in sweat.
-It a steep incline over rocky terrain, plus it was disturbingly hot outside.
-I know He was a local and was used to this climate, but it still confounded me.
+It was a steep incline over rocky terrain, plus it was disturbingly hot outside.
+I know Jesus was a local and was used to this climate, but it still confounded me.
 How could Jesus walk up here almost every day?
 And why?
 Weren’t there better places to go that wouldn’t be so exhausting?

 And then I noticed something.
 In Luke 5:16, we read, “Jesus often withdrew to lonely places and prayed.”

-Jesus had a very limited window of time to be on earth, so He knew He must use every minute wisely.
-He could have spent all of His time in ministry.
+Jesus had a very limited window of time to be on earth, so he knew he must use every minute wisely.
+He could have spent all of his time in ministry.
 There was certainly a demand for it.
-But we read throughout the Gospels that He often sent the crowds away so He could pray.
+But we read throughout the Gospels that he often sent the crowds away so he could pray.